TREATISE ON ZANDTAO

 But the real discipline I gained – that I would never forget – was for meditation and whatever I did to connect with presence in Chiswick.
 Whilst it only lasted a few months it stuck with me for the rest of my life, and I recalled it when I was developing better spiritual discipline towards the end of my second childhood.

 I still don’t know why the upheaval happened to me, and why I started on the path.
 I cannot recollect any indications prior to the upheaval.
 However I have observed how I acted immediately following the upheaval and the start on the path.
 I deeply resented being a suit, I completely rejected the thought of 40 years in an office mindlessly accepting a routine without any real desire to be there - in order to get money to survive.
-I did not value my education, whilst I had reasonable qualifications I did not think I was educated – I wa only just beginning a real education on the path.
-And I immediately moved to compassion, there had been no noticeable compassion in my life prior to the upheaval, and from that Chiswick time compassion was my main career decision.
+I did not value my education, whilst I had reasonable qualifications I did not think I was educated – I was only just beginning a real education on the path.
+And I immediately moved to compassion, there had been no noticeable compassion in my life prior to the upheaval, and from that Chiswick time compassion was my main career motivation.

 Based on this consideration my upheaval could well have been as a consequence of lacking compassion and being middle-classed, but I don’t know why the upheaval came to me and not to all the others who were not educated to enable their compassion and who had been middle-classed.
-I would like to know but it lies in the area of kamma that is beyond human understanding.
+I would like to know but the answer lies in the area of kamma that is beyond human understanding.

 Despite being immature and not following the path sufficiently, throughout my life the path has given me an understanding of conditioning.
 That was a good thing for me to carry into teaching but in the end retrospectively I was unable to significantly step outside the prescribed conditioning role for a teacher.
 Whilst there were certain areas in which I was conscious of the conditioning and was able to detach myself from it, in other areas where I was less aware conditioning got a hold of me.
 A clear example was my alcoholism but even after I was sober the me that was conditioned still accepted teacher routine, and I was undoubtedly contributing to systemic conditioning that I now frown on much more vehemently.